-The Snap menu options are available in Object Mode and Edit Mode from their respective menu’s, Object and Mesh to the left side of the main 3D View (Snap is generally only available in these two ‘manipulation’ mode of working with Scene data).
+The Snap menu options are available in Object Mode (top) and Edit Mode (bottom) from their respective menu’s [2 & 4], Object and Mesh upper-left of the main 3D View (Snap is generally only available in these two ‘manipulation’ mode when working with Scene data).

-Design note: to cancel the Snap pie menu after it appears press Esc or right-click anywhere on-screen or within the workspace.
+Design note: to cancel the Snap pie menu (and menu actions generally), after it appears press the Esc key or right-click anywhere on-screen or within the workspace.

 Although commonly found in Edit Mode and Object Mode, snap is also available to other editors depending on the type of object or data manipulation they cater to, in the UV Image Editor for example snap can be used to selectively manipulate UV elements, key frames and other frame data in the Action Editor, bézier curve points in the Graph Editor and so on, in each instance the context defines the options available.

-Design note: snap can be found in the following locations, also accessible using Shift+S;
+Snap is also available to a number of other editors and can be found in the following locations, also accessible using Shift + S;

 - UV » Snap » [option] (UV Image Editor).